Lockdown Can Wait: Sweden Goes Its Own Way - UrduPoint

 Lockdown Can Wait: Sweden Goes Its Own Way

-While most of Europe is locked down in a bid to curb the spread of COVID-19, Sweden is keeping primary schools, restaurants and bars open and encouraging people to go outside for a nip of air
+While most of Europe is firmly locked down in a bid to curb the spread of COVID-19, Sweden is taking a softer line, keeping primary schools, restaurants and bars open and even encouraging people to go outside for a nip of air

-Stockholm, (APP - UrduPoint / Pakistan Point News - 24th Mar, 2020 ) :While most of Europe is locked down in a bid to curb the spread of COVID-19, Sweden is keeping Primary schools, restaurants and bars open and encouraging people to go outside for a nip of air.
+Stockholm, (APP - UrduPoint / Pakistan Point News - 24th Mar, 2020 ) :While most of Europe is firmly locked down in a bid to curb the spread of COVID-19, Sweden is taking a softer line, keeping Primary schools, restaurants and bars open and even encouraging people to go outside for a nip of air.

-The country's soft approach, in stark contrast to the urgent tone elsewhere, has sparked heated debate whether Sweden is doing the right thing.
+This stands in stark contrast to the urgent tone elsewhere and has sparked heated debate whether Sweden is really doing the right thing.

 "We cannot allow the human desperation in Wuhan and Bergamo to be repeated in Sweden.
 That would be a gamble that violates society's most fundamental principle: that every person has an inherent value," the editor-in-chief of Sweden's biggest newspaper, Dagens Nyheter, wrote on Sunday, calling for either tougher measures or more widespread coronavirus testing.